 The hacker penetrates your email provider’s records.
 What they need is an unsecured connection through the email provider, where they simply gain access to information for DNS records.
 Although we consider ourselves somewhat tech savvy, this article will go into much more detail (for the engineers in our audience) on how hackers can even do this.
 Admittedly, it is quite interesting.

-Getting back to the Yahoo hacked accounts fiasco — typically people are creatures of habit.
+Getting back to the Yahoo hacked email fiasco—typically people are creatures of habit.
 More often than not, they use the same password for everything.
 Most people like to create very easy passwords so that they don’t forget them.
 They will use passwords such as 123456, the street name they live on, name of a family member, and believe it or not, even their own email address.
 This is definitely not a wise move!
 When your email account gets hacked, now, any email coming or going can be viewed.
 Think of it like a receipt when you purchase something.
 Did you send personal information such as your street name, family member name, etc?
 Now, the hacker has even more information on you and will most likely make random attempts to access your email just as you would.
 If successful, the hacker can then conduct other fraudulent activities such as obtaining your credit card information, applying for credit, or worse, stealing your identity.
 It is imperative that you create unique passwords for your email account(s), or any online account for that matter.
 A password that has at least 8 characters with a combination of uppercase letter(s), lowercase letter(s), number(s), and symbol(s) are your best defense against hackers.
-Y0ur#1P@s$w0rd is an example of a very strong password, where 123456 is not such a great password and pretty easy for hackers to figure out.
+Y0ur#1P@s$w0rd is an example of a very strong password, where 123456 is not so great and pretty easy for hackers to figure out.

 Tips To Remember

 - When signing into your email account, ensure that the browser starts with https:// and not http://.
 The ‘s’ tells you that your connection is secure.
 Additionally, websites you visit that start with https:// are also safe, compared to http:// or www.

-- If you need to send sensitive information, CLICK HERE and refer to these service providers that will encrypt your email and/or attachments.
+- If you need to send sensitive information, click here and refer to these service providers that will encrypt your email and/or attachments.
 We use a service called Citrix ShareFile and any information you upload to us via our Contact Page, is safe and secure!
 Additionally, any sensitive information we send you will also be encrypted using the same service.